Aggressor squadron: Soviet Union

-The current status of 1521st is not known.
-It was taken over by Turkmenistan in 1992.
-It is supposed to have been disbanded after the collapse of the Soviet Union.
+After the collapse of the Soviet Union, the unit remains part of the new Russian Air Force, although the base is under the jurisdiction of Turkmenistan.
+In August 1992, the MiG-29 of the aggressor unit were relocated to the Zherdevka airbase in Tambov Oblast, Russia.
+Those aircraft were later transferred to the Kazakhstan Air Force in 1995–1996.

 NATO and others

 Reunified Germany inherited 24 MiG-29s from East German Air Force.
 They formed the JG73 "Steinhoff" squadron, that was partially used as Aggressor squadron.
 NATO air forces compared the Luftwaffe's Fulcrums with western types during NATO training exercises.
 Many western pilots were able to train combat tactics against a real Russian fighter flown by highly experienced pilots and to execute air-air-combats against 'the real thing'.

 Between 1985 and the mid-nineties Norwegian Air Force 336th squadron was used in the aggressor role on numerous exercises and DACT courses.

 In Italy since 2015 the Typhoon squadrons started cooperating with the 212° Gruppo (Squadron) that is responsible for Lead-In Fighter Training course and employs their T-346A Master advanced jet trainers in the Aggressors role.
 Italian Air Force Alenia Aermacchi T-346As belonging to the 61° Stormo deployed to Tactical Leadership Programme in the Aggressors role.

 NATO integrated opposing force (IOPFOR) Program will mean privately owned lightweight fighters could provide an aggressor training service for NATO.

 Egypt has recently established an Aggressor squadron Called "95 Aggressor Squadron" Operating F-16s Block 52s that were added lately.

 The Israeli Air Force's aggressor squadron is 115 Squadron, also known as the Flying Dragon or Red Squadron.
 It is the sole IAF squadron to operate fixed-wing aircraft, helicopters and also ground-based assets.
 The unit also offers its services to other nations.